 The planning phase of the project was completed in the quarter ending September 30, 2006.
-After the subrecipient agreement was finalized on September 12th HPD announced the creation of the new Chinatown/Lower East Side Acquisition Program and issued an RFQ soliciting non-profit organizations to participate in the program.
+After the subrecipient agreement was finalized on September 12th, HPD announced the creation of the new Chinatown/Lower East Side Acquisition Program and issued an RFQ soliciting non-profit organizations to participate in the program.
 Three entities have been pre-qualified for participation in the Chinatown Lower East Side Acquisition Program: Asian Americans for Equality (AAFE), Cooper Square Mutual Housing Association in partnership with the Cooper Square Committee, and Settlement Housing Fund Inc. in partnership with Two Bridges Neighborhood Council.
-To date, HPD has approved one funding request: AAFE has been approved to receive \$3.6 million in program funding for the acquisition of 36 units in two buildings on Henry Street.
-The funds were closed on February 7, 2007 for this project.
-HPD closed on 112 Eldridge Street in in August 2007 using a short term bridge loan from Cathay Bank secured by CD's held by AAFE, the sponsor.
-The loan will be used to pay the HSBC debt, bridging the period that it takes for the HPD check to clear, once it is deposited at closing.
-HPD sent out a letter in August to the other 2 pre-qualified organizations, Settlement Housing Fund/Two Bridges Neighborhood Council and Cooper Square Mutual Housing Ass/Cooper Square Committee to encourage future proposals form the organizations.
-AAFE submitted another proposal for a 20 unit property at 211 Madison St. The commitment letter has been signed by HPD for this property and the estimated date for closing is December 15, 2007.
+HPD sent out a letter in August to the other 2 pre-gualified organizations, Settlement Housing Fund/Two Bridges Neighborhood Council and Cooper Square Mutual Housing Ass/Cooper Square Committee to encourage future proposals form the organizations.
+To date, HPD has approved three acquisition projects: 112 Eldridge, 58-60 Hester Street, and 28-30 Henry Street .
+AAFE submitted another proposal for a 20 unit property at 211 Madison St. The commitment letter was signed by HPD for this property and the estimated date for closing was scheduled for December 15, 2007 but the commitment from AFFE is on hold because the seller is entertaining an all cash offer for the property from another bidder.
+AAFE is completing negotiations for a 24 unit building at 191 Madison Street.
+The proposal for 81 Baxter Street for 18 units has been reactivated.
+There were issues with the official unit count in the public records which held up the project.
+AAFE is completing negotiations for 81 Baxter St., the 18 unit property.